-Since 2014 he is the head of studies at Kampala Film School.
+Since 2021 he is the director of Kampala Film School.

 KUSEIM (Kusasira Emmanuel Sempijja) is an award winning music Producer born and raised in Uganda.
 He first graduated as an Automotives engineer at the Nakawa Vocational Training Institute in Kampala.
 Later he pursued a Certificate in Music Arts and Drama at the Esom Music School.

 He won the ALL AFRICA MUSIC AWARDS (AFRIMA) in 2016 as PRODUCER OF THE YEAR, with the musical hit MBILO MBILO by Eddy Kenzo.
 Other relevant productions include: